University College London

 BABCP-accredited CBT Pathway

 All trainees on the programme receive a thorough training in CBT.
-However, the BABCP has also approved a specific Level 2 CBT pathway on the course.
-Trainees who complete this CBT pathway will be eligible to apply for provisional accreditation with the BABCP when they qualify from the DClinPsy.
-Only a proportion of trainees can follow this pathway so there is a selection procedure in which trainees are asked to indicate their interest in pursuing it prior to joining the course.
-There are additional academic and clinical requirements on the pathway and these are communicated to offer holders before they are asked to indicate their interest.
-This is the largest pathway on the course with typically approximately a third of trainees are on the pathway.
+We also offer a BABCP accredited CBT pathway at Level 2 .
+Trainees who complete this CBT pathway will be eligible to apply for BABCP accreditation when they complete their DClinPsy.
+There is a selection procedure as only a proportion of trainees can follow this pathway and trainees are asked to indicate their interest prior to joining the course, once they have considered the additional academic and clinical requirements of the pathway.
+This is our largest pathway with typically around a third of trainees enrolled.

 Intermediate Systemic Pathway

-All trainees on the programme receive teaching on the fundamentals of systemic theory and practice, as part of our embedded Foundation Course in Systemic Thinking and Practice.
-We are also developing and piloting a new, small intermediate systemic pathway, for which we will seek accreditation with AFT in due course but please note that this pathway is not yet accredited with AFT and it may not become accredited with AFT.
-Trainees on the pathway will be required to complete additional teaching hours and assessments, in addition to completing at least one placement with a systemic orientation.
-Trainees are given more information about the pathway and the selection procedure for the pathway in the first or second term of the course.
-It is difficult to estimate the number of trainees who will be able to pursue the pathway because it will depend on the available number of suitable systemic placements, but it will likely be in the range of 5 to 10 trainees in each cohort.
+All trainees on the programme receive teaching on the fundamentals of systemic theory and practice, and are able to opt into our embedded Foundation Course in Systemic Thinking and Practice by completing a systemic essay and a reflective log.
+We also have a small number of trainees (currently up to eight in each cohort) on our intermediate systemic pathway, for which we are seeking accreditation with the Association for Family and Systemic Psychotherapy (AFSP) over summer 2026.
+Trainees on the pathway are required to complete additional teaching hours and assessments, in addition to completing at least one placement with a systemic orientation.
+Trainees are given more information about the pathway and the selection procedure for the pathway during year 1.

 Neuropsychology Pathway